olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 ---
 ![shutterstock_268679729--blog.png]({{site.baseurl}}/images/post_images/shutterstock_268679729--blog.png)

 It’s crunch time.
-The snap election might have come as a surprise, but now the manifestos have been published, the campaigning can really begin.
+The [snap election](http://www.bbc.co.uk/news/live/election-2017-39979839) might have come as a surprise, but now the manifestos have been published, the campaigning can really begin.
 We’ve been watching it all unfold with interest, keeping a close eye on each party’s position on one of the major challenges of our time - housing.

 Whether you’re a first-time buyer, a homeowner, a renter, or a buy-to-let landlord, the next government has the power to determine the future of your housing market.

-We’ve rounded up what each party is offering so you know exactly who’s promising what, how they’re planning on tackling the housing crisis, and whether you think it’s likely to make a difference.
+We’ve rounded up what each party's offering so you know exactly who’s promising what, how they’re planning on tackling the housing crisis, and whether you think it’s likely to make a difference.

 # What are the parties saying?